Negivator/Nao-and-sensor/README.md

    - Connect to smart home center
    - Connect to Android App
    - Track all states of devices in the smart home system
-   - Enable control devices remotely
+   - Enable controlling devices remotely
    - Save user data for Andriod App

 2. arduino